gertjana/p1_parser/README.md

 Get a usb to p1 cable and plug it in, you should see it appear as a serial device

-On an raspberry pi it will show up as `/dev/ttyUSB0`
+On an raspberry pi it will show up as `/dev/ttyUSB0`, now the smartmeter will ouput a telegram every 10 seconds

-now the smartmeter will ouput a telegram every 10 seconds. split them into lines.
+use a serial libray like `nerves_uart` to connect to it and receive telegrams

-each line can now be parsed like this
+each line in the telegram can now be parsed like this
 ```elixir
 iex> P1.parse!("1-0:1.8.1(123456.789*kWh)") |> P1.to_struct
 ```